• Home

 A tape measure

-Here is how Jay went about building the elevated bed:
+Here are step-by-step directions explaining how Jay went about building the elevated bed:

 1) Cut the 2′ x 4′ pieces (or have them cut) to the following sizes